-The central or state government may mandate the following enterprises to deduct TDS at the rate of 1% from the payment made or credited to a supplier for the taxable supplies of value greater than Rs.
+The central or state government may mandate the following enterprises to deduct TDS at the rate of 2% (1% SGST +1% CGST) from the payment made or credited to a supplier for the taxable supplies of value greater than Rs.
 2.5 lakh.
 The limit of Rs.
-2.5 lakh is for a single contract and not for aggregate value.
+2.5 lakh is for a single contract and not for aggregate value in a month or year.

-- a department or establishment of the Central or State Government
+- Department or establishment of the Central or State Government

 - Local authority